 Measure Magnitude

 Total Project Acreage 33.3

-Linear Draiget Length (Feet) CR 9 & TH 282: 3,350

-Linear Project Length (Feet) TH 169: 5,500
+Linear Project Length (Feet) CR 9 & TH 282: 3,350 TH 169: 5,500

 The purpose of the project is to identify a long-term solution to improve vehicle safety and vehicle/freight mobility, address operational concerns and improve connectivity along TH 169, TH 282, and CR 9.
-The TH 169/TH 282/CR 9 intersection is a component of a larger regional corridor between the City of Belle Plaine and Interstate 494 that has been recommended by MnDOT, Scott County, and other public partners1 to transition TH 169 from a rural expressway to a controlled-access freeway.
+The TH 169/TH 282/CR 9 intersection is a component of a larger regional corridor between the City of Belle Plaine and Interstate 494 that has been recommended by MnDOT, Scott County, and other public partners to transition TH 169 from a rural expressway to a controlled-access freeway.
 As part of that goal, the TH 169/TH 282/CR 9 intersection has long been identified in need of upgrades with the preferred improvement being an interchange.
 The agreed upon goals of the proposed interchange, as identified by MnDOT, Scott County, and the City of Jordan, is to preserve the right-of-way (ROW) along the north (undeveloped) side and limit impacts to private businesses on the south (developed) side of the current intersection.
 Enhancing pedestrian/bicycle connectivity and mobility is also an important goal of the project.
 TH 169 is the principal arterial connection through Jordan between southwest Twin Cities and Mankato, and the proposed project would eliminate one of the last remaining signalized intersections along this segment TH 169, benefitting both commuters and local traffic.

 e.
-Are future stages of this development, including development on any other property, planned or likely to happen? ☐ Yes ☒ No f.
-Is this project a subsequent stage of an earlier project? ☐ Yes ☒ No
+Are future stages of this development, including development on any other property, planned or likely to happen? $\square$ Yes $\boxtimes$ No If yes, briefly describe future stages, relationship to present project, timeline, and plans for environmental review.
+N/A f.
+Is this project a subsequent stage of an earlier project? $\square$ Yes $\boxtimes$ No